Chingu-Solo/solo-koala-021/README.md

 - Grid / List Layout
 - Responsive Design

-Installation and How To Run
+How to get it running locally
 ---------------------------
 In order to get this application running you will need to have a Google Fonts API Key and replace the $YOUR_KEY (in the echo command) with your API Key value.
 In case you don't have this key, go to [this page][2] and generate one for you.